mcherry/IPList.macOS/README.md

 * Perform a port scan of any network host to determine service availability
 * Perform a constant ping against a network host to monitor availability
 * Copy IP and port lists to the clipboard with a user defined delimiter
+* Change settings such as ping timeout, port scan timeout, and port list
 * Multithreaded for performance

 # Dependencies